 Education on recognising and managing headache triggers, stress management, relaxation techniques, deep-breathing exercises, biofeedback, yoga, acupuncture, and physical therapy may also help.

-Taking non-steroidal anti-inflammatory drugs (NSAIDs) before exercise or sexual intercourse can help to prevent exercise headaches and sex headaches.
+Taking non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen before exercise or sexual intercourse can help to prevent exercise headaches and sex headaches.

 Further information and support